ZahidFKhan/design_patterns/src/main/java/com/design_patterns/behavioural/readme.md

 # Observer

 Publisher and subscriber where we have 1:M relationship.
+They can dynamically add or remove clients.

 # Command
 Command pattern is basically used for the separation of concerns in a large codebase.
 For example: